peterkaminski/transcript-Cooperative-Frameworks-post-COVID19-2020-08-13/Cooperative Frameworks post-COVID19 2020-08-13.md

 (1:17:33) [Dave] And you can also trace it...
 There's a classic divide in philosophy between social atomism and communitarianism.
 And this is fundamental.
 So social atomism dominates in northern Europe and North America, because it actually goes with the rise of Protestantism, and it assumes the individual is the primary unit.
 So, societies and aggregation of individual interests.
 You change the individual to change society.
 The individual has the relationship with God.

 (1:18:01) You contrast that with communitarianism, which is Africa, Asia, the Celtic fringe of Europe, southern Europe, where the individual's identity comes as a **result** of their community.
 So the community is first, and the interactions of that.
 Now, I think the biology backs up communitarianism over atomism, and atomism has produced effectively a perverted result, because it focuses on the individual.
-And that's never gonna work for a species.
+And that's never going to work for a species.

 (1:18:30) [Phoebe] Yeah, I agree.
 And you've got something...